Perfect Cream Cheese Frosting

 Tip: For making cream cheese frosting, buy the blocks of cream cheese, not the whipped tubs.
 Also, always buy full-fat cream cheese – the frosting will be much better!

 Add in powdered sugar a little bit at a time.
-If you add powdered sugar all at once, it will end up flying out of the bowl and making a giant mess!
+If you add powdered sugar all at once, it will end up flying out of the bowl and you’ll end up with a giant mess!

 If the powdered sugar is clumpy at all (some brands are more clumpy than others), sift it before adding it.

 Also, you can add more powdered sugar as needed to make a stiffer frosting.
-Cream cheese frosting for carrot cake is usually not as stiff as other cream cheese frostings as it’s usually just spread onto the cake and doesn’t need to hold a shape.
-I make mine stiff enough to form loose rosettes, but if you want a crisp design for the top of a cupcake, you will definitely want to add more powdered sugar than my recipe calls for.
+The version I make for carrot cake is usually not as stiff because it’s spread onto the cake and doesn’t need to hold a shape.
+When I’m frosting cupcakes, I make mine stiff enough to form loose rosettes, but you can add more powdered sugar if you want a crisp design instead.

-Cream cheese frosting for carrot cake is typically flavored with vanilla extract.
-It really doesn’t matter when you add the vanilla, but I usually add it last and give one final mix.
+Cream cheese frosting is typically flavored with vanilla extract.
+It really doesn’t matter when you add the vanilla, but I usually add it last and give one final mix on medium-low speed.

-- I leave my cakes and cupcakes with cream cheese frosting out of the fridge.
-I have never had problems with the frosting souring, and I have certainly never had any negative health effects.
+I leave my cakes and cupcakes with cream cheese frosting out of the fridge.
+While I have never had problems with the frosting souring, and I have certainly never had any negative health effects, food safety professionals and the USDA recommend that you refrigerate it.

 - Carrot cake cupcakes